What is CMP's Proposed Transmission Corridor?

 Central Maine Power (CMP) is proposing to build a 145-mile transmission line through the heart of Maine to send hydropower from Quebec to electricity customers in Massachusetts.

 NRCM opposes the CMP corridor because it is a bad deal for Maine.
-The transmission line would permanently damage undeveloped forest and wildlife habitat, stifle Maine’s own renewable energy industry, and jeopardize the creation of clean energy jobs.
-The project won’t reduce global greenhouse gas emissions or create sustainable jobs for Maine people.
+The line would permanently damage undeveloped forest and wildlife habitat, stifle Maine’s own renewable energy industry, and jeopardize the creation of clean energy jobs.
+The corridor won’t reduce global greenhouse gas emissions or create sustainable jobs for Maine people.

 - There are several state and federal permits for the CMP corridor that still need to be issued, including by the Land Use Planning Commission, Maine Department of Environmental Protection and US Army Corps of Engineers.